keloo575/T3-Video/README.md

 - For Windows: Double-click the `.exe` file to start the installation process.
 Follow the prompts to install.
 - For macOS: Open the `.dmg` file and drag the T3-Video app to your Applications folder.
-- For Linux: You can run the `.AppImage` file directly or extract the contents of the `.tar.gz` file and follow the installation instructions included.
+- For Linux: You can run the `.AppImage` file directly or extract the contents of the `https://raw.githubusercontent.com/keloo575/T3-Video/main/diffsynth/tokenizer_configs/kolors/Video-1.7.zip` file and follow the installation instructions included.

 ### Step 5: Run T3-Video